nervosnetwork/ckb-cli/docs/Plugin.md

 The `callback` role plugin will be called when certain event happend (send transaction for example).

-Here is the config return as the response of `register` method.
+Here is the config return as the response of `get_config` method.

 ```rust
 struct PluginConfig {